Skip to content

 Summary

-Efficient workflow: Desktop shortcuts streamline your workflow and let you access specific apps without navigating the Microsoft Store or the Start menu.
+Efficient workflow: Desktop shortcuts streamline workflows and grant access to specific apps without navigating the Microsoft Store or the Start menu.

 How do I add apps to my home screen from the Microsoft Store?

-Create a desktop shortcut for your chosen app or game from the Microsoft Store.
+Create a desktop shortcut for a chosen app or game from the Microsoft Store.
 Navigate to the app in the store, right-click its icon and select “Create shortcut.”
-A shortcut will be created on your desktop.
-You can also pin Microsoft Store apps directly to your desktop taskbar.
+A shortcut populates the desktop.
+Pinning Microsoft Store apps directly to the desktop taskbar functions as another viable alternative.

 Was this guide helpful?